Neff Round Barn

-The Neff Round Barn, also known as the Red Round Barn, is an historic, American round barn that is located in Potter Township, Centre County, Pennsylvania.
+The Neff Round Barn, also known as the Red Round Barn, is an historic round barn in Potter Township, Centre County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1979.

 History and architectural features

 Built circa 1910, this historic structure is a white pine structure that sits on a limestone foundation.
 The interior has two floors: the cattle floor and the mow floor.
 It is 88 feet in diameter and 56 feet tall at the cupola, encompassing 6,000 square feet.
 It has a conical roof.

-It was added to the National Register of Historic Places in 1979.